Performers Lists and GP Obligations

-Payments to suspended medical practitioners
+Payments to suspended Medical Practitioners

 Because suspension is deemed a neutral act, there are specific regulations pertaining to payment for GPs who have been suspended, these can be found in regulation 13.
 There are also details about appealing a decision not to pay a suspended practitioner.

-Unfortunately, if an Interim Orders Panel (IOP) decision or investigation carried out by the GMC results in suspension from the GMC register, the Board must remove the practitioner from the Performers List (regulation 28) and this may jeopardise payment to the GP.
+If an Interim Orders Panel (IOP) decision or investigation carried out by the GMC results in suspension from the GMC register, the Board must remove the practitioner from the Performers List (regulation 28) and this may jeopardise payment to the GP.
 This does not apply to GPs suspended on the grounds of ill health.